Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - Binds sensory information for the purpose of memory consolidation.
   - Supports spatial memory of the location of objects.
   - The storage of memories for some unknown length of time.
-- Place cells: neurons that have a receptive field for places.
+- *Place cells*: neurons that have a receptive field for places.
 - E.g. One neuron might only fire if the subject is in the corner.
 - Interestingly, the responses of place cells are related to where the animal thinks it is, not necessarily where it actually is which depends on sensory input.
-- Grid cells: neurons that fire at multiple locations that form a hexagonal grid.
+- *Grid cells*: neurons that fire at multiple locations that form a hexagonal grid.
 ![Figure 24.23]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure24-23.png" | absolute_url }})
 - Models suggest that place fields in the hippocampus may result from summation of inputs from grid cells.
 - A place field would be the location where multiple grid cells align.
 - Like place cells, grid cells continue to fire when there’s no light suggesting that these cells aren’t simple sensory receptive fields but rather where the animal thinks it is.
 - Interconnectedness is a key feature of declarative memory storage.
 - Like the case of the Russian with exception memory who had synesthesia, memory and connectivity are somehow related.
-- Current evidence suggests that the hippocampus is used to estabish memories for "what happened where."
+- Current evidence suggests that the hippocampus is used to establish memories for "what happened where."
 - The standard model of memory consolidation
   - Information comes through neocortex areas associated with sensory systems.
   - The information is then sent to the MTL for processing.
-- Synaptic consolidation: changes in synapses create a memory trace.
+- *Synaptic consolidation*: changes in synapses create a memory trace.
-- Systems consolidation: when engrams are moved over time into distributed areas of the neocortex.
+- *Systems consolidation*: when engrams are moved over time into distributed areas of the neocortex.
 - Before systems consolidation of a memory occurs, retrieval of that memory requires the hippocampus but it isn’t afterwards.
 - An alternative model to the standard model is the multiple trace model of consolidation
   - The hippocampus is always involved in memory storage.
   - Systems consolidation doesn’t ever relinquish engrams entirely to the neocortex.
   - It’s hypothesized that each time an episodic memory is retrieved, it occurs in a new context from the initial experience and the memory combines with the new sensory input to form a new memory trace using both the hippocampus and the neocortex.
 ![Figure 24.25]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure24-25.png" | absolute_url }})
-- Reconsolidation: the reactivation of a memory makes it sensitive to changes.
+- *Reconsolidation*: the reactivation of a memory makes it sensitive to changes.
 - When we recall a memory, it becomes susceptible to change and reconsolidation.
 - The striatum is part of a procedural memory system but not of the declarative memory system.